-The accompanying interim condensed consolidated financial statements include the accounts of Peregrine Pharmaceuticals, Inc. ("Peregrine"), a biopharmaceutical company developing a portfolio of clinical stage and pre-clinical product candidates using monoclonal antibodies ("MAb") for the treatment of cancer and viral diseases, and its wholly owned subsidiary, Avid Bioservices, Inc. ("Avid"), a biomanufacturing company engaged in providing contract manufacturing services for Peregrine and outside customers on a fee-for-services basis (collectively, the "Company").
+The accompanying interim condensed consolidated financial statements include the accounts of Peregrine Pharmaceuticals, Inc. ("Peregrine"), a biopharmaceutical company developing a portfolio of clinical stage and pre-clinical product candidates using monoclonal antibodies ("MAb") for the treatment of cancer and viral diseases, and its wholly owned subsidiary, Avid Bioservices, Inc. ("Avid"), a biomanufacturing company engaged in providing contract manufacturing services for Peregrine and outside customers on a fee-for-service basis (collectively, the "Company").
 All intercompany balances and transactions have been eliminated.

-In addition, the accompanying interim condensed consolidated financial statements are unaudited; however they contain all adjustments (consisting only of normal recurring adjustments) which, in the opinion of management, are necessary to present fairly the condensed consolidated financial position of the Company at July 31, 2007, and the condensed consolidated results of our operations and our condensed consolidated cash flows for the three-month periods ended July 31, 2007 and 2006.
+In addition, the accompanying interim condensed consolidated financial statements are unaudited; however they contain all adjustments (consisting only of normal recurring adjustments) which, in the opinion of management, are necessary to present fairly the condensed consolidated financial position of the Company at October 31, 2007, and the condensed consolidated results of our operations and condensed consolidated cash flows for the three and six-month periods ended October 31, 2007 and 2006.
 We prepared the condensed consolidated financial statements following the requirements of the Securities and Exchange Commission (or SEC) for interim reporting.
 As permitted under those rules, certain footnotes or other financial information that are normally required by U.S. generally accepted accounting principles (or GAAP) can be condensed or omitted.
 Although we believe that the disclosures in the financial statements are adequate to make the information presented herein not misleading, the information included in this quarterly report on Form 10-Q should be read in conjunction with the consolidated financial statements and accompanying notes included in our Annual Report on Form 10-K for the year ended April 30, 2007.
 Results of operations for interim periods covered by this quarterly report on Form 10-Q may not necessarily be indicative of results of operations for the full fiscal year.

+At October 31, 2007, we had \$26,138,000 in cash and cash equivalents.
 We have expended substantial funds on the development of our product candidates and we have incurred negative cash flows from operations for the majority of years since our inception.
 Since inception, we have financed our operations primarily through the sale of our common stock and issuance of convertible debt, which has been supplemented with payments received from various licensing collaborations and through the revenues generated by Avid.
 We expect negative cash flows from operations to continue until we are able to generate sufficient revenue from the contract manufacturing services provided by Avid and/or from the sale and/or licensing of our products under development.

-Revenues earned by Avid during the three months ended July 31, 2007 and 2006 amounted to \$1,621,000 and \$398,000, respectively.
+Revenues earned by Avid during the six months ended October 31, 2007 and 2006 amounted to \$3,484,000 and \$1,034,000, respectively.
 We expect that Avid will continue to generate revenues which should partially offset our consolidated cash flows used in operations, although we expect those near term revenues will be insufficient to fully cover our anticipated consolidated cash flows used in operations.
-In addition, revenues that may be generated from the sale and/or licensing of our products under development are always uncertain.
-Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations beyond fiscal year 2008.
-At July 31, 2007, we had \$30,635,000 in cash and cash equivalents, which we currently believe is sufficient capital to maintain our operations through at least fiscal year 2008 based on our current projections.
+Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations.